-Social Finance (better known as SoFi) is our current recommend lender for personal loans, credit card refinancing loans, and student loan consolidation and refinancing.
-This is our review of SoFi personal loans (which can be used for any purpose, from major purchases to consolidating and refinancing credit card debt).
+Social Finance (SoFi) is our current recommended lender for personal loans, credit card refinancing, and student loan consolidation and refinancing.
+This is our review of SoFi personal loans, which can be used for any purpose, from major purchases to consolidating and refinancing credit card debt.

-Click here if you are looking for our review of SoFi student consolidation and refinancing loans.
+Click here for our SoFi student consolidation and refinancing loan review.
 Or click here to visit SoFi’s student loan page.

-Curious if the SoFi model can help you save money?
+Curious if SoFi can help you save money?
 This review will tell you everything you need to know.

 Overview of SoFi Personal Loans

 SoFi began offering personal loans in 2015 to provide customers with an option to finance a major purchase or refinance high interest rate loans, including credit card loans.
 If you’re already familiar with SoFi loans, you’ll find their personal loans work in a similar fashion.Here is a quick summary of what you need to know before applying for a personal installment loan from SoFi:

 - You can borrow between $5,000 and $100,000 for any personal, family, or household purpose.